 Stay and study on the banks of the Po River

 This training course supports practitioners working with refugee communities in the design of livelihood interventions based on a solid understanding of market trends and demand.
 It applies the "Making markets work for the poor" (M4P) approach and draws upon the experiences and lessons learnt from joint UNHCR-ILO pilot projects that have tested the added value of market assessments and value-chain analyses in promoting the livelihoods of refugees in different countries.

-This training is of interest to anybody who works at the intersection of humanitarian and development programming.
-It specifically targets practitioners responsible for livelihood activities in their own projects with little or no knowledge of the M4P approach.
+This course is of interest to anybody working at the intersection of humanitarian and development programming.
+It specifically targets practitioners responsible for livelihood activities in their own countries and projects.

 Day 2: Finding the right sector for refugees.
 Market systems analysis: analytical tools to identify market constraints and opportunities

 Day 3: Market systems analysis and market systems strategy: creating a vision

 Day 4: Market systems development: facilitation, partnerships, implementation.
 Articulating results chains.

 Day 5: Open space: financial inclusion, business training, legal support

 By the end of the training, participants will be able to: